-The Board believes that the Company and its shareholders are best served by a leadership structure with separate positions for Chairman and Chief Executive Officer, with Mr. James W. Haskins serving as Chairman of the Board and Mr. Litz H. Van Dyke serving as Chief Executive Officer of the Company.
+The Board believes that the Company and its shareholders are best served currently by a leadership structure that separates the positions of Chairman and CEO, with Mr. James W. Haskins serving as Chairman of the Board and Mr. Litz H. Van Dyke serving as CEO of the Company.
 The Board believes that this leadership structure is the most efficient and effective leadership structure for the Company at this time.
-The current leadership structure allows Mr. Van Dyke to focus on providing day-to-day leadership and management of the Company, while Mr. Haskins, as Chairman, can maintain responsibility for leading the Board in its oversight function and consideration of broader corporate strategy.
-The Board will continue to evaluate the best leadership structure for the Company in the future.
+The current leadership structure allows Mr. Van Dyke to focus on providing day-to-day leadership and management of the Company, while Mr. Haskins, as Chairman, maintains responsibility for leading the Board in its oversight function and consideration of broader corporate strategy, as well as supporting communication between the Board and management.
+Mr. Van Dyke serves as a director, which allows him to provide management's perspective and insights on the Company's operations to the Board.